blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 - `linkType`

 The `links` keyword will be used to allow Entity Type schemas to define links.
 The value of `links` is an object, whose keys are URIs (that point to Link Types).
 Values of `links` are also objects, which can optionally define extra constraints on the link (for more information see the [Reference-Level explanation](#reference-level-explanation)).

+The `requiredLinks` keyword will be used to specify which links are required to be present for a given Entity Type.
+It is a list of URIs.

 In JSON Schema `title` and `description` are described as follows: "Both of these keywords can be used to decorate a user interface with information about the data produced by this user interface".
 We repurpose these with slightly different meanings: